the-faisalahmed/Optimization/README.md

 Hello!
 This is a repository of interesting programming projects.
 I have a BS in Industrial Engineering and in my studies I have grown to appreciate mathematical modelling.
 It's a wonderful topic and I am looking to expand my knowledge and expertise on the subject.
 My aim is to challenge myself with various types of optimization problems/puzzles and learn something new along the way.

-Nearly all of my mathematical modelling projects were completed using [Pyomo](https://www.pyomo.org/), a python package capable of modelling and solving linear, nonlinear, integer and a variety more optimization problems.
-I've some experience with other modelling software such as [GAMS](https://www.gams.com/) and [AMPL](https://ampl.com/), however I've found Pyomo far simpler to implement considering it works within Python environment.
-Plus, it doesn't hurt that Pyomo supports a wide variety of free, open-source solvers built-in including CPLEX, CBC, GLPK and IPOPT.
+All of my mathematical modelling projects were completed in Python using [Pyomo](https://www.pyomo.org/) and Google's [OR-Tools](https://developers.google.com/optimization), both open source software capable of solving optimization models.
+I've also some experience optimizing with other modelling software such as [GAMS](https://www.gams.com/) and [AMPL](https://ampl.com/).

-I've also been working on some machine learning projects, which can be found towards the bottom of this file.
-These are fairly new concepts to me thus far but still super exciting!
+Included in this repository are some machine learning projects, some of which can be found towards the bottom of this file.
+These are fairly new concepts to me thus far but still super interesting!

 *P.S.
 I'm still getting used to coding so my code may not be the most efficient!*